-- 1. use vector network analyzers, spectrum analyzers, and more advanced digital scopes; - 2. learn how to program with LabVIEW; - 3. remotely control measurement equipment using Matlab or LabVIEW; - 4. describe principles of remote control; - 5. know transmission line theory and how transformers/baluns are modeled; - 6. measure and determine line parameters; - 7. taking non-ideal behavior of passive and active components into account and be able to select components according to their parameters and limitations; - 8. design printed circuit boards (PCB) with typical tools and a typical design cycle consisting of schematics, placement, and routing; - 9. design analog and digital power routes, shielding ground connections, use measures to block unwanted ingress and coupling; - 10. organize work contributions of group members in the lab and in reporting; - 11. write reports in line with scientific writing rules as a preparation for their BSc thesis.
+rning Outcomes this module, students should be able to By the end of 1.
+2. 3.
+4. 5.
+6. 7.
+8. measure and determine line parameters; taking non-ideal behavior of passive and active components into account and be able to select components according to their parameters and limitations; 9.
+10. placement, and routing; design analog and digital power routes, ingress and coupling; organize work contributions of group m shielding ground connections, use measures to block unwanted embers in the lab and in reporting; write reports in line with scientific writin Relationship to other Modules ng rules as a preparation for their BSc thesis. app the • The • Serv lication and provides a view into graphica form of Simulink module prepares students for a thesis wi ves as a mandatory elective 3 rd year Speci Indicative Lite ilen Ed., Basic Linear Design, Analog Devic Walt Jung Ed. , Op Amp Applications, Analog Devices, 20 005.
+Tim Williams, The Circuit Designer's Companion, 3rd ed ., Newnes, 2012.

-- This module builds on previous electronics knowledge and rounds this knowledge up with the final PCB design. - Having learned to use Matlab in earlier modules, mostly for signal processing tasks, this module shows another application and provides a view into graphical programming as another option which they have seen earlier in the form of Simulink - The module prepares students for a thesis with PCB design aspects. - Serves as a mandatory elective 3rd year Specialization module for RIS major students.

-Hank Zumbahlen Ed., Basic Linear Design, Analog Devices, 2007.

-Walt Jung Ed., Op Amp Applications, Analog Devices, 2005.

-Tim Williams, The Circuit Designer's Companion, 3rd ed., Newnes, 2012.

 National Instruments, LabVIEW, Getting Started with LabVIEW, 2007.

-Assessment Component 1: Written examination Duration: 120 min

-Scope: Intended learning outcomes of the lecture/theory component (4, 5, 7, 9).

-Assessment Component 2: Lab reports Length: 5-10 pages per experiment session

-Scope: Intended learning outcomes of the lab (1-3, 6-11).

-Completion: This module is passed with an assessment-component weighted average grade of 45% or higher.
+Examination Type: Module Examination Assessment Component 1: Written examination Duration: 120 min Weight: 50% Scope: Intended learning outcomes of the lecture/theory component (4, 5, 7, 9).
+Scope.
+Intend Assessment C Component 2: Lab reports Length: 5-10 pages per experiment session Weight: 50% Scope: Intend led learning outcomes of the lab (1-3, 6-1) 1).
+Completion: Completion: This module is passed with an assessment-component weighted average grade of 45% or higher.